-The Deputy Vice-Chancellor
+The Vice-Chancellor and President

-Two lay members of the Council appointed by the Council.
+Two independent members of the Council

 The Committee shall meet typically three times in each academic year to consider the names of persons on whom it is proposed to confer honorary degrees and joint honorary degrees.
 Any cases for the revocation of Honorary Degrees can be considered by the Committee either by circulation to all members between meetings or on the agenda for a meeting of the Committee.

 (5) The powers of the Committee shall be as follows:

 (i) To make additional nominations for honorary degrees and joint honorary degrees and seek additional nominations from other members of the University in order to obtain a properly balanced and distinguished list.